Mackolicious/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 ## Conventions

-The amount of code written in order for the EF to to create a complete database is minimal because of the use of the conventions EF uses:
+The amount of code written in order for the EF to create a complete database is minimal because of the use of the conventions EF uses:

 * The names of `DbSet` properties are used as table names.
 For entities not referenced by a `DbSet` property, entity class names are used as table names.
 * Entity property names are used for column names.